-In order for the facility to qualify for a General Permit COG590000, the facility must meet all the requirements above for the COG589000 permit, AND the receiving stream must provide 100:1 dilution.
+In order for the facility to qualify for a General Permit COG590000, the facility must meet all the requirements for the COG591000 permit, AND the receiving stream must provide 100:1 dilution.
 The dilution ratio is the 30E3 (chronic low flow) of the receiving stream (just above the outfall) to the facility design flow.
 In addition, the facility cannot discharge to waters designated as threatened and endangered species habitat.
-If your facility does not meet these qualifications but you are under 1 mgd, you are probably qualified for coverage under the COG589000/COG591000 - see below.
+If your facility does not meet these qualifications but you are under 1 mgd, you are probably qualified for coverage under the COG591000 - see below.

-The COG590000 general permit has replaced the COG588000 general permit as of April 1, 2021.
+The COG590000 general permit replaced the COG588000 general permit as of April 1, 2021.
 New facilities and conversions from an individual permit that qualify should apply under the COG590000 general permit.
-The division plans to renew existing facilities that are currently permitted under the COG588000 general permit under the new COG590000 general permit in 2021.
+The division is renewing existing facilities that are currently permitted under the COG588000 general permit under the COG590000 general permit as of April 1, 2021.

 Qualifications for coverage under the COG591000 (<100:1 Dilution General Permit)

 The COG591000 general permit has replaced the COG589000 general permit as of June 1, 2022.
 New facilities and conversions from an individual permit that qualify should apply under the COG591000 general permit.
 The division will renew existing facilities that are currently permitted under the COG589000 general permit under the new COG591000 general permit beginning June 1, 2022.

 - NEW Domestic wastewater treatment plant with chronic low-flow design ratio 100:1 (COG590000):